 Using the Codec

-In the sketch you need to set up the audio chip of the AudioKit: We need to provide the sample rate and tell it not to mess with I2S because this is done by Mozzi:
+In the sketch you need to set up the audio chip of the AudioKit: We need to provide the sample rate and select the correct board object to initialize (See AudioBoard in Variables section of the documentation):

 // setup of AudioKit codec